szokeasaurusrex/wssgui/README.md

    ```
    This command will download the code from Github and place it into a
    new folder.
+   * Note: When copy-pasting into Git Bash, Ctrl+v does not work!
+Instead,
+     you must right click and select "Paste", or alternatively press
+     Shift+insert.

 1. Open Visual Studio Code, go to File -> Open Folder, and open the
-   folder that the `git clone` command created.
-Then go to
+   folder that the `git clone` command created (the folder should be
-   Terminal -> New Terminal to open a terminal window within Visual
+   named "wssgui").
+Then go to Terminal -> New Terminal to open a
-   Studio Code.
+   terminal window within Visual Studio Code.

 1. Type the following command into the terminal to install all the
    required dependencies: